-When $k$ is algebraically-closed, Blanc \cite{Bla10}*{Theorem~4.2} has shown that $\Cr_2(k)$ has no non-trivial closed normal subgroup with respect to its natural topology.
-Cantat and Lamy \cite{CL13} prove that $\Cr_2(k)$ is not simple as an abstract group, and Lonjou generalized this result to any field $k$ \cite{L15}.
+Over an algebraically closed field $k$, Blanc \cite{Bla10}*{Theorem~4.2} proved that $\Cr_2(k)$ has no non-trivial closed normal subgroup with respect to its natural topology.
+On the other hand, Cantat and Lamy \cite{CL13} proved that $\Cr_2(k)$ is not simple as an abstract group, and Lonjou generalized this result to any field $k$ \cite{L15}.
 Here we prove that $\BCr_2(k)$ is not a normal subgroup of $\Cr_2(k)$.
 For the kernel of the homomorphism $\BCr_n(k)\to\Sym(\bP^n(k))$, we prove that it is not a normal subgroup of $\Cr_n(k)$ when $k$ is finite and that it is trivial when $k$ is infinite.